 - This post was decidedly low on the magic front.
 I had contemplated choosing a blend for magical purposes and creating a tea ritual, but between wrapping up master’s degree no. 2, work demands, and lots of fun coven stuff…my reserves were running low.
 If you want to see a great idea for a similar working, check out Marietta’s Plum Deluxe review at Witchy Words.
 It’s great!

 - I mentioned infuser recommendations.
 I am all about fancy tea brewing tools, and I have my fair share of gaiwans, kyusu, and yixing pots.
 But 90% of my brewing is done with a brew basket in a mug.
-Lately, I’ve been using Teavana’s “Cool Touch” Tea Strainer and have found it to be a champion when it comes to brewing teas with fine particulates, for it contains an awful lot of them *and* it cleans up beautifully.
-Most brew baskets get little bits stuck in the mesh; not so with this one.
-If anything gets stuck, it’s usually pretty easy to remove.
-I find myself brewing more chamomile and rooibos these days now that I don’t have to spend 5 minutes picking bits out of the mesh.
-David’s Tea’s Perfect Infuser would likely be similar, but I have not tried it yet myself.
+Lately, I’ve been using Tea Forté’s Kati Steeping Cups and Infusers because the cups are gorgeous and because the brew baskets that come with them are champions when it comes to brewing teas with fine particulates.
+They hold an awful lot of loose leaf *and* they clean up beautifully: no scrubbing at the screening to remove stuck-on bits!
+If I do let a tea dry onto the screen, they wipe out after I’ve let the basket “steep” again for 10-15 minutes.
+David’s Tea’s Perfect Infuser would likely be similar style of brew basket, but I have not tried it yet myself.
 I like these brew baskets more than infusing a whole pot at a time, but I do pot-brew when I have friends over.
 When that happens, I brew the leaves loose in the pot, and pour the tea through this brew basket, which acts like a strainer.
 I have, in the past, tried gravity tea pots which utilize a mesh filter.
 Those are great at retaining particulates, but I destroyed a filter once trying to clean it, and I find that the plastic does stain over time, especially if you don’t use a dishwasher.
+The stains are easily removed upon soaking the stained plastic in diluted bleach water, but I try to avoid bleach.
 It’s really hard to destroy these steel brew baskets, though.